Code-Fellows-School-Work/reading-notes/code-301-reading-notes/class13 - More CRUD.md

 - Update = Put
 - Delete = Delete
 2. If you had to describe the process of creating a RESTful API in 5 steps, what would they be?

-1. Create server and bring in all dependencies and middleware
+- Create server and bring in all dependencies and middleware
-2. Identify names of endpoints
+- Identify names of endpoints
-3. Match endpoints with REST methods
+- Match endpoints with REST methods
-4. Determine the schema
+- Determine the schema
-5. Implement security measures for API
+- Implement security measures for API

 ## Things I want to know more about
 - How do I get my hands on a server template that contains all the middleware, dependencies, etc so I can just plug in information like a madlib?
 Seeing that was incredibly cool
-- I need to figure out all those coding shortcuts like coping several lines of code and pasting using only the keyboard,
+- I need to figure out all those coding shortcuts like coping several lines of code and pasting using only the keyboard.